directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Preparing Your Ubuntu Server

-Access your Ubuntu server from you local machine terminal via SSH:
+Access your Ubuntu server from your local machine terminal via SSH:

 ```bash
 ssh username@server_ip